raine/ramda-cli/README.md

 ]
 ```

-Parentheses can be used like in JavaScript, if necessary:
+Parentheses can be used like in JavaScript, if preferred:

 ```sh
 $ echo [1,2,3,4,5] | R 'map(multiply(2))' 'filter(gt(__, 4))'